Attention is a fundamental cognitive ability we use in daily life.

 In Experiment 2, researchers tested how dogs found food on the floor and gained eye contact with the experimenter.

-The result showed that by the age of 6 months, Border collie’s attention were already at adult levels.
+The result showed that by the age of 6 months, Border collie’s attention was already at adult levels.

 But their selective attention (Experiment 2) differed across age groups: in the middle age (3-6 years), they did the best; in younger or older age groups, their performance level decreased.